tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/PHP SDK/对象操作_intl_en.md

 #### Sample request

-##### Sample 1.
-Querying a list of objects with the specified prefix and starting object
+#### Sample 1.
+Querying a list of objects with the specified prefix starting from a specified object

 [//]: # ".cssg-snippet-get-bucket-comp"